 Notice to Depositors

-As a consequence of the coming into force of the CBD and its NP it is your responsibility as depositor to ensure that the microbial genetic resources were collected in agreement with the country of origins' regulations and that the deposit of the samples in an open collection does not infringe any national obligations in your country.
+As a consequence of the coming into force of the CBD and its NP it is your responsibility as depositor to ensure that the microbial genetic resources were collected in agreement with the country of origins' regulations (see for example ABS Clearing House) and that the deposit of the samples in an open collection does not infringe any national obligations in your country.
 DSMZ will not accept deposits without disclosure of the country of origin (see DSMZ- accession form) and a respective documentation.

 The CBD came into force on the 29th December 1993 and its NP came into force on 12th October 2014.
 While the full impact of the CBD and the NP on Culture Collections - including their depositors and end users/customers - is still awaited, their impact on scientists isolating new organisms and those carrying out research and development on such organisms also requires clarification and resolution.
 A particular concern for microbiology is that both, the CBD and the NP, were formulated mainly with animals and plants in mind, therefore they do not fully appreciate the complicated issues relating to microorganisms and their dissemination.
 Hence, the consequences of the NP and precisely how it is to be legislated for, is a mayor issue for the microbiological scientific community and awaits direction.
 For Europe, the EU Regulation 511/2014 on compliance measures for users from the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization in the Union is applicable as of the date of coming into force of the NP, as is the 12th October 2014.
 The main focus of this EU Regulation is the due diligence aspect which all users – be it academic or industrial – and collections as depositaries have to observe.
 This European Law is now being implemented into national law in the EU member countries.